aodn/geonetwork4-build/README.md

 force it load from different branch.

 Given the configuration is store in main branch, that means changes to configuration require a pull request.

+> The POST method can carry a body with the same format as the config.json file, if this appears, then the content
+> in the body will be use instead of the config.json in github.
+Hence, you can run individual setup one by one

 ## Schema folder